 And fourth, and the most important, ensure that Iran retains sufficient nuclear material and sufficient nuclear infrastructure to race to the bomb at a time it chooses to do so.

-You know why Rouhani thinks he can get away with this?
+Do you know why Rouhani thinks he can get away with this?
 I mean, this is a ruse.
 It's a ploy.
-Why does Rouhani think he can get away with it? because he's gotten away with it before, because his strategy of talking a lot and doing little has worked for him in the past.
+Why does Rouhani think he can get away with it? because he's gotten away with it before because his strategy of talking a lot and doing little has worked for him in the past.

 He even brags about this.
 Here's what he said in his 2011 book about his time as Iran's chief nuclear negotiator, and I quote: "While we were talking to the Europeans in Tehran, we were installing equipment in Isfahan."

-Now, for this of you who don't know, the Isfahan facility is an indispensable part on Iran's nuclear weapons program.
-That's where uranium ore called yellowcake is converted into an enrich able form.
+Now, for this of you who don't know, the Isfahan facility is an indispensable part of Iran's nuclear weapons program.
+That's where uranium ore called yellowcake is converted into an enriched form.

 Rouhani boasted, and I quote, "By creating a calm environment a calm environment we were able to complete the work in Isfahan."
 He fooled the world once.